 • A fly ball caught after one bounce resulted in the batter, or striker, being called out.

 Throughout the day, step even further back in time and enjoy family-friendly activities offered at Meadowcroft.
 Please note that the Frontier area will be closed due to the game.

 Explore an Indian wigwam in a recreated 16th-century Monongahela Indian Village, watch a blacksmith forge red-hot iron in the 19th-century Meadowcroft Village, and tour the Rockshelter, a National Historic Landmark and the oldest site of human habitation in North America.

-For regular visitors, the event is included with standard Meadowcroft admission: $15 for adults, $14 for senior citizens, and $7 for students.
+The event is included with standard Meadowcroft admission: $15 for adults, $7 for children between the ages of 6-17, $14 for senior citizens, and $7 for students.